OpenVZ/vzkernel/Documentation/bpf/bpf_devel_QA.rst

 Q: How do I indicate which tree (bpf vs. bpf-next) my patch should be applied to?
 ---------------------------------------------------------------------------------

-A: The process is the very same as described in the `netdev FAQ`_, so please read up on it.
+A: The process is the very same as described in the :ref:`netdev-FAQ`, so please read up on it.
 The subject line must indicate whether the patch is a fix or rather "next-like" content in order to let the maintainers know whether it is targeted at bpf or bpf-next.